Welcome to today's edition of the Rush 24-7 podcast.

 A housing summit.

-And we're going to have Fannie Mae forgive all of the underwater mortgages they're backing.
+Why do I think this is a prelude to that rumor becoming reality that we're going to have Fannie Mae forgive all of the underwater mortgages they're backing?

-Why do I have that fee?
+Why do I have that feel?

 Well, the Democrats are proposing bailing out the Teamsters, and that's just the first of the waterfall.

-And they worked tirelessly to elect Obama.
+The Teamsters pension fund, and they worked tirelessly to elect Obama.

-There's no there's no question why this is happening.
+But there's no question why this is happening.

 By the way, we have a new iPad winner.

-We've had our third giveaway, Jeremy N of Fairbanks, Alaska.
+We've had our third giveaway, Jeremy N. of Fairbanks, Alaska.

-Now Friday's winner was from Montana.
+Now, Friday's winner was from Montana.

 What are the odds of that happening?